 A solicitor will be needed to help your mortgage application progress through the legal parts of the process.
-They will check things such as, does the seller actually own the property that you’re buying, who is responsible for maintaining adjoining fences, walls etc and whether anyone has lodged any plans (for example to build future transport links).
+They will check things like whether the seller actually owns the property you buy, who is responsible for maintaining adjacent fences, walls etc. and whether anyone has filed any plans (for example to build future transport links).

 As a Mortgage Broker in Hull, we always advise that you be careful when selecting a solicitor as not all of them will work with every single lender.
 You want to choose the best lender that will save you time and money, let us help you find them!